 Revenue Recognition.
 Our services are provided under cancelable service contracts which usually have an original expected duration of one year or less.
 These contracts are either turnkey or term agreements.
 Under both types of agreements, we recognize revenue as the services are performed.
-Revenue is generally recognized based on square miles of data recorded compared to total square miles anticipated to be recorded on the survey using the total estimated revenue for the service contract.
+Revenue is generally recognized based on receiver layout and pickup compared to total number of receivers anticipated to be recorded on the survey using the total estimated revenue for the service contract.
 In the case of a cancelled service contract, the client is billed and revenue is recognized for any third party charges and square miles of data recorded up to the date of cancellation.